tauri-apps/tauri-action/README.md

   - Usually it will work without it, but the action will install and use a global `@tauri-apps/cli` installation instead of your project's CLI which can cause issues if you also configured `tauriScript` or if you have multiple `tauri.conf.json` files in your repo.
   - Additionally, relative paths provided via the `--config` flag will be resolved relative to the `projectPath` to match Tauri's behavior.
 - If you create the release yourself and provide a `releaseId` but do not set `tagName`, the download url for updater bundles in `latest.json` will point to `releases/latest/download/<bundle>` which can cause issues if your repo contains releases that do not include updater bundles.
-- If you only want to build the app without having the action upload any assets, for example if you want to only use [`actions/upload-artifact`](https://github.com/actions/upload-artifact), simply omit `tagName` and `releaseId`.
+- If you only want to build the app without having the action upload any assets, for example if you want to only use [`actions/upload-artifact`](https://github.com/actions/upload-artifact), simply omit `tagName`, `releaseName` and `releaseId`.

 ## Partners